 Armed elements are visible in all Viz Multiplay clients connected to the same MSE.
-If two operators want to arm their own private content on the same channel, ready to be played out, they will conflict.
-To resolve this - it is possible to select different workspaces for the two operators.
-Armed elements are visible per workspace - so if the first operator has activated his own workspace, his armed elements are not visible for the second operator in another workspace.
+A conflict will arise if two operators want to arm their own private content on the same channel, ready to be played out.
+To resolve this it is possible to select different workspaces for the two operators.
+Armed elements are visible per workspace - if the first operator has activated his own workspace, his armed elements are not visible to the second operator in another workspace.

-6.3.2 Playing out content
+6.3.3 Playing out content